pgollor/gitbucket-docker/README.md

 #### do update

 1. Commit your local changes.
 Changes in `gitbucket.conf` will be ignored!
+Pull changes from repository master via `git pull` or `git merge`.

 2. Backup
 ```